- Teaching and Learning

 In the junior classes students are taught the concepts of print, phonic knowledge, word and sentence grammar, and visual language.
 Students are taught strategies to build their comprehension, accuracy, fluency and to extend their vocabulary.
 We build our reading muscles by reading at home every day, and encourage parents to read with and chat about the book their child is reading.

 Students plan, draft and publish imaginative, informative and persuasive texts, choosing and experimenting with text structures and language features appropriate to their level.
-Soundwaves is used to teach Spelling across the school, and punctuation and grammar are taught at each year level.
+Sound Waves is an evidence-based program that used to assist the teaching of spelling across the school, and punctuation and grammar are taught at each year level.
 Newstead Primary has excellent spelling results in NAPLAN.

 Speaking and listening